madedotcom/gls/README.md

 # GLS - Git Listing

-Generates header documentation for each file in the current directory based on information stored in the current git repository.
+Generates header documentation for each file in the current directory of a git repository based on information stored in the current git repository.

     ksandom@areallysuspiciouscomputer:~/files/work/made/repos/gls/prototypes/bash$ ls
     gls  install